Waldo33/Waldo33/README.md

 Junior frontend-developer
 -------------------------

 I've learning to code for 2 years and resently found a job in this field.
-Really found a passion for Frontend development and design some stuff.
+Really found a passion for Frontend development.

 * 🌍  I'm based in Vologda, Russia.
 * 🖥️  See my portfolio at [here](http://tserkovnikov.ru)